How to Solve Hyper-V Cannot Delete Checkpoint | 5 Solutions

 Hyper-V snapshot no delete option

-There are many reasons may cause Hyper-V snapshot delete option not available, such as connection error with the host, or a backup tool failure.
+Many reasons may cause the checkpoint cannot be deleted, such as a connection error with the host, or a backup tool failure.
 The most likely scenario is that the checkpoint created by a third-party tool was not deleted properly by the same tool.

 More specifically, the checkpoints and associated .AVHDX files should be merged and deleted at the end of a backup - only the newer .AVHDX files should be kept.
 However, sometimes the checkpoints may be corrupted because the VM is in a locked or backed up state, or some other reason is preventing the deletion and merging.
 In this case, you may find the delete option missing, and Hyper-V cannot delete this checkpoint.

 How to fix this?
-I will provide you 3 proven solutions, you can try them one by one. *They also work for cleaning up after a failed Hyper-V checkpoint.
+I will provide you with 5 proven solutions, you can try them one by one. *They also work for cleaning up after a failed Hyper-V checkpoint.

 Solution 1.
 Troubleshooting steps that you should try first